 Why Investors Keep Coming Back

-Despite the proliferation of hyper-specific thematic structures, these legacy pools continue to attract billions.
-The math is simple: they combine mathematically sound core strategies with decades of lived execution.
-For a massive chunk of institutional and retail capital, that structural reliability is worth paying for.
+Despite the proliferation of hyper-specific thematic ETFs, these legacy pools continue to attract billions in assets.
+The math is simple: they combine mathematically sound core strategies with decades of live execution.
+For a massive chunk of institutional and retail capital, that structural reliability is worth paying for, acting as an unshakeable anchor within a broader, multi-asset portfolio architecture.

 Challenges and Risks of Investing in Legacy Mutual Funds

-Let’s strip away the reverence and look at the actual mathematical friction.
-Legacy mutual funds are incredibly robust, but their architecture inherently creates specific drags on performance.
+Let’s strip away the institutional reverence and look at the actual mathematical friction.
+Legacy mutual funds are incredibly robust, but their vintage architecture inherently creates specific drags on performance.
 If you are operating a high-efficiency portfolio, you need to understand exactly where these funds bleed alpha.
-Ignoring these structural flaws is how you end up underperforming a basic 60/40 benchmark.
+Ignoring these structural flaws is how you end up underperforming a basic 60/40 benchmark over a full macro cycle.

 1. Underperformance in Certain Cycles